Prosecutor: Dunkin’ cup led to arrest of man charged in brutal attack, rape of woman at Middlesex Fells Reservation

 A 48-year-old woman who was not known to McCue was walking in the area of Leslie Road Trail Head around 8 a.m. on Friday when McCue struck her with a rock 14 times, sexually assaulted her, and then fled the scene, prosecutor Carrie Spiros told the court.

-The victim was found suffering from severe wounds to her head and face, but she was conscious when emergency crews found her.
+The victim suffered severe wounds to her head and face, but she was conscious when emergency crews found her.
 She was also able to provide a detailed description of the suspect, as well as information about a cup of Dunkin’ coffee that he was carrying at the time of the alleged attack.

 “Her attacker was carrying a white coffee cup.
 Investigators focused on that coffee cup.
 They were able to locate a sticker on the side of it, which indicated an order number and a location of where it had been purchased, including a time in which it had been purchased,” Spiros explained.
 “They went to the Dunkin’ Donuts where that coffee cup had been purchased.
 The coffee had been purchased in Medford Square.”